munish-hcl-technologies/wknd-muzik/README.md

 	Template used

+	There is only one Editable template used named "Content Page".
+	In case same is not appearing while creating page.
+You need to add following configuration in the root page properties of wknd-muzik site.
+	/conf/wknd-muzik/settings/wcm/templates/.*

-	There is only one template used named "Content Page" List of Pages Created - All Pages in the Navigation have been created But active pages are as per the shared Design 1 Home
+	List of Pages Created - All Pages in the Navigation have been created But active pages are as per the shared Design 1 Home
 	2 Membership